sirjanaY/FoodClassifier-VisionProject/README.md

 #  Food Image Classification with Transfer Learning

 This project implements a complete image classification pipeline to categorize food images using deep learning techniques.
 I compare three different modeling approaches under constrained data conditions to understand how techniques like augmentation and transfer learning affect model performance when data is limited.
-The best-performing model achieved an **ROC-AUC of ~0.98**, demonstrating that efficient techniques can deliver strong results without large datasets.
+The best-performing model achieved an **ROC-AUC of ~0.99** which was the ResNet model, demonstrating that efficient techniques can deliver strong results without large datasets.

 ---